judus/rocket-engine/readme.md

 ### 12. Extensibility with Plugins and Services

 Extend the engine’s functionality by adding custom services and plugins through the **ServiceContainer**.

-(Because yes, I'm a PHP dev who builds his own service containers.
-So what?!
-It works...)
+_(Because yes — I’m a PHP dev who built a service container that would make Taylor Otwell hide in shame.
+So of course I brought that pattern to JavaScript.
+Why wouldn’t I?)_

 **Example:**
 ```javascript